The best afternoon teas in London

 The Dorchester, Hyde Park

-Served in the hotel's magnificent, newly-renovated Promenade Restaurant, afternoon tea at The Dorchester is about as traditional as they come and begins with a glass of Veuve Clicquot champagne, poured by an impeccably polite, tail-coated waiter.
-A bounty of crust-free sandwiches, warm scones with clotted cream and tiers of almost-too-pretty-to-eat French pastries by pastry chef Michael Kwan follow, featuring pistachio and apricot Swiss roll and raspberry Bakewell tart.
+Served in the hotel's magnificent Promenade Restaurant, afternoon tea at The Dorchester is about as traditional as they come and begins with a glass of Veuve Clicquot champagne, poured by an impeccably polite, tail-coated waiter.
+A bounty of crust-free sandwiches, warm scones with clotted cream and tiers of almost-too-pretty-to-eat French pastries by pastry chef Michael Kwan follow, featuring pistachio choux and blueberry and blackberry tart.
 Fanciful fare is complemented by an extensive menu of teas, including The Dorchester's unique house blend.
-From the service to the daintily decorated chocolate sponge, everything about this afternoon tea is flawless.
-The hotel also offers a children's afternoon tea priced at £70 per head, featuring bite-size sandwiches, cupcakes and milkshakes.
+The hotel also offers a children's afternoon tea priced at £50 per head, featuring bite-size sandwiches, cupcakes and milkshakes.

 From £95 per person, visit dorchestercollection.com